New Zealand citizens are able to travel to Australia and remain here indefinitely with full work rights.

 If you were present in Australia prior to 25 February 2001, you are considered an “Eligible” New Zealand citizen.
 In this case, you will have the same rights as an Australian permanent resident, can apply for Australian citizenship and have the ability to sponsor relatives.

-The Subclass 189 New Zealand Stream allows for eligible New Zealand citizens who were usually resident prior to 19 February 2016, to apply for permanent residency.
+The Subclass 189 New Zealand stream has permanently closed, as there is no longer a requirement, from 1 July 2023, for New Zealand citizens to have to apply for Australian permanent residency.

-New Zealand citizens can obtain a Subclass 461 New Zealand Family Relationship visa for their partners and children.
+New Zealand citizens, who are not Australian citizens, can obtain a Subclass 461 New Zealand Family Relationship visa for their partners and children.
 This is a five-year temporary visa with full work rights with the possibility of renewal.

 Eligibility is the most important step in determining whether a person may meet the legal criteria for a visa application and one consultation could save you money.Book a Consultation